Generalization of the Nualart-Peccati criterion: New central limit theorems

 \end{thm}

-\begin{proof} Although in Theorem \ref{main} we assume that $\LL$ is the Ornstein-Uhlenbeck generator, we stress that the proof works in the Laguerre structure or any tensor products of Laguerre and Wiener structures.
-The ''if'' part is straightforward by using the continuous mapping Theorem.
-To show the ''only if'' part, we take a non-zero polynomial $P\in\PP$ of the form
+\begin{pf} Although in Theorem~\ref{main} we assume that $\LL$ is the Ornstein--Uhlenbeck generator, we stress that the proof works in the Laguerre structure or any tensor products of Laguerre and Wiener structures.
+The ``if'' part is straightforward by using the continuous mapping theorem.
+To show the ``only if'' part, we take a nonzero polynomial $P\in\PP$ of the form

 with $\alpha_m >0$.
-Thanks to Remark \ref{mainrmk}, as $n \to \infty$, we know that
+Thanks to Remark~\ref{mainrmk}, as $n \to\infty$, we know that

-Let $Z_{m-2}=\{ t_1, t_2, \cdots, t_{m-2}\}$ be the set of the (real) roots of the Hermite polynomial $H_{m-2}$.
-Then, as $n \to \infty$, we have
+Let $Z_{m-2}=\{ t_1, t_2, \ldots, t_{m-2}\}$ be the set of the (real) roots of the Hermite polynomial $H_{m-2}$.
+Then, as $n \to\infty$, we have

-From the fact that $\Gamma(X_n)=\frac{1}{2}(\LL+p\Id)(X_n^2)$ together with fundamental assumption $(\ref{fundamental-assumtion})$ (which holds in the Wiener structure), we deduce that $H_{m-2}(X_n)$ and $\Gamma(X_n)-p$ are both finitely expanded over the eigenspaces of the generator $\LL$.
-Besides, repeating the same argument as in the proof of Theorem \ref{thm:main1}, we can show that the sequence $\{X_n\}_{n\ge1}$ is bounded in $L^2(E,\mu)$, as well as $\{ \Gamma(X_n)-p\}_{n\ge1}$.
-Thus, from Lemma \ref{product-lemma}, as $n \to \infty$, we obtain
+From the fact that $\Gamma(X_n)=\frac{1}{2}(\LL+p\Id)(X_n^2)$ together with fundamental assumption (\ref{fundamental-assumtion}) (which holds in the Wiener structure), we deduce that $H_{m-2}(X_n)$ and $\Gamma(X_n)-p$ are both finitely expanded over the eigenspaces of the generator $\LL$.
+Besides, repeating the same argument as in the proof of Theorem~\ref{thm:main1}, we can show that the sequence $\{X_n\}_{n\ge1}$ is bounded in $L^2(E,\mu)$, as well as $\{ \Gamma (X_n)-p\}_{n\ge1}$.
+Thus, from Lemma~\ref{product-lemma}, as $n \to \infty$, we obtain